Rock climbing

 Rock Climbing

-It's not about reaching the top, it's about continuing the climb no matter how tired you are.
+We train, we nourish ourselves, we track and refine.
+We chase moments of joy and genuine connection.
+Not just to extend our years, but to fully feel them—because each of us is living a story that only we can tell.
+It's not about reaching the top, it's about continuing the climb.
+Life is an Adventure---But Why Climb?
 You’re in nature, you’re pushing your limits, you’re bettering your physical state, you’re getting in a workout, and you're seeking adventure while puzzling your way trying to learn to solve curiosities through some controlled danger.
 What's not to love about climbing?
 The setting, the exposure, a steep wall, and a degree of the unknown.
 Perhaps, it is the ability to keep it together and stay focused where others would freak out.
 Maybe it is just because the mountain is there and it’s fun.
-Life is an adventure and I always challenge our daughter to climb a little higher and faster than I have done in life.
-And along the way, I love the minimalist mindset of most hardcore dirt bags—-the affectionate name that grunge die-hard climbers call themselves.
+I've always challenged my daughter to climb a little higher and faster than I have in life.
+And along the way, I've developed a deep appreciation for the minimalist ethos of the hardcore dirtbag — the affectionate name die-hard climbers use for themselves.
 Eat, sleep, climb, repeat.
-They just need a t-shirt, pair of shorts, a light jacket, and then throw all that in an old 55L TNF Cinder backpack, together with a pair of La Sportiva Pro climbing shoes, while sporting some Cruzer approach shoes on the way to the gym, or if headed to the crag, maybe with a rope in your rope bag ,together with your rack, and an apple, some foraged greens, maybe a melted Cliffbar or the trendy new Send Bar, a little left over protein powder in a ziplock that is difficult to determine if it is climbing chalk, and a handful of free butter packets and saltines from the gas station, and they can sleep in their car working on a project for weeks.
-Seriously, who doesn't love such simple, free spirited and free living tactics
+All they need is a t-shirt, shorts, a light jacket, and a 55L pack to throw it all in.
+Add a pair of La Sportiva climbing shoes, some Cruzer approach shoes, a rope, a rack, an apple, some foraged greens, a melted Clif Bar or the trendy new Send Bar, a little protein powder in a ziplock that's indistinguishable from chalk, and a handful of butter packets and saltines from the gas station — and they can sleep in their car working a project for weeks.
+Who doesn't admire that kind of free-spirited, stripped-down commitment to doing

 By |October 25th, 2019|Categories: Rock climbing, Uncategorized|Comments Off on Rock Climbing